(Special Educational Needs and Disabilities)

 If teachers and parents or carers agree that the child would benefit from additional support, suitable interventions and resources will be identified to address the area of difficulty and this will be recorded on a Passport to Success.

 The child will be put on the School’s SEND Register at ‘SEND Support’, outlining the nature of the concern and indicating that they are receiving additional support within the school.
-Parents will be informed by letter of any additional interventions their child receives.
 The SENCo ensures that children receive support to address their individual needs.

 The first point of contact should be the class teacher with any concerns.
 There are three parent’s meetings for children with SEND that are held throughout the year, however, at Hutton Cranswick Primary School the teaching staff are always happy to discuss children’s progress and attainment at any given point in the year.
 Parents can also contact the school SENCo who would be happy to answer any questions or deal with any concerns.
 If following review, additional support is no longer considered necessary, the child’s name will be removed from the SEND Register and their progress monitored to ensure that progress is maintained.
 The next school will be informed of the child’s SEND history.